Study of Particle Multiplicity of Cosmic Ray Events using 2m$\times$2m Resistive Plate Chamber Stack at IICHEP-Madurai: Detector Setup

-The induced signals from the pickup strips are amplified and discriminated by a charge sensitive NINO\cite{nino} front end amplifier-discriminator board.
-In layer 11 (top-most layer), ANUSPARSH front end ASIC\cite{anusp} which is a CMOS, 8-channel, high speed, low power amplifier-discriminator designed for avalanche mode of operation for RPCs is used to study its performance.
-The discriminated signals from these front end boards are passed to the FPGA-based RPCDAQ-board.
+The induced signals from the pickup strips are amplified and discriminated by a charge sensitive NINO\cite{nino} amplifier-discriminator board.
+In layer 11 (top-most layer), the ANUSPARSH ASIC\cite{anusp} which is a CMOS, 8-channel, high speed, low power amplifier-discriminator designed for avalanche mode of operation for RPCs is used to study its performance.
+The discriminated signals from these boards are passed to the FPGA-based RPCDAQ-board.
 The individual signals from every 8$^{th}$ strips are \emph{OR}ed to get pre-trigger signals (S0 to S7), which are passed to the Trigger system module via Signal Router Board.
+The coincidence is done for X- and Y- sides independently in the Trigger Logic Boards.
+The Global Trigger is then generated by the Global Trigger Logic Board (GTLB) by \textit{OR}ing the coincidences formed in X- and Y-side.
+The trigger scheme of the detector setup contributed by 4 RPC layers is elastrated in the Figure~\ref{fig:trigger}.

-The Global Trigger is generated by Global Trigger Logic Board based (GTLB) on X- or Y-plane with at least one strip hit within 100\,ns coincidence window.
-The coincidence is done for X- and Y- planes independently and the final trigger can be generated by GTLB by OR of Trigger in X- or Y-plane.
-The event signals in the RPCDAQ board stretched to 1\,$\mu$s to overcome trigger latency from Trigger System to RPCDAQ.
-Based on the arrival of trigger signals to RPCDAQ, the event signals are latched and sent to the Data Concentrator and Event Builder via Network Switch.
-The flow of signals from the RPCs to the Back-End are shown in Figure~\ref{fig:sigflow}.
+The hit signals in the RPCDAQ board stretched to 1\,$\mu$s to overcome trigger latency of 770\,ns from Trigger System to RPCDAQ.
+Based on the arrival of trigger signals to RPCDAQ, the event signals are latched and sent to the Data Concentrator and the Event Builder via Network Switch.
+The flow of signals in the Detector setup are shown in Figure~\ref{fig:sigflow}.

 The detailed description of signal processing and the Data Acquisition system (DAQ) can be found in \cite{elec1}.
-The present work is based on the coincidence of pre-Triggered signals from layers 4, 5, 6 and 7.
+The present work is based on the coincidence of pre-Triggered signals from layers 4, 5, 6 and 7 within a coincidence window of 100\,ns.
+While the layers in the middle portion of the detector are used to form the trigger, the layers in both the top and bottom portions of the detector also contributes in forming an event, which in turns maximises the length of the track in the detector.